Seventh-day Adventists throughout the world celebrate the Sabbath every Saturday (the seventh day of the week).

 2. Appreciating Nature

-On the Sabbath, we’re reminded of God as our Creator whom we should worship (Revelation 4:11).
+On the Sabbath, we’re reminded of God as our Creator, who is worthy of our worship (Revelation 4:11).

-Here are some simple ideas on how to spend time in nature next Sabbath:
+Here are some simple ideas for enjoying nature next Sabbath:

 - Visit a park